viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 ### What is XADC

 The XADC is a feature of an analog-to-digital converter integrated on selected Xilinx FPGA chips, including Zynq-7000.
-This ADC has two basic capabilities
+This ADC has two basic capabilities:

 1. The System Monitor (SYSMON) reads the Zynq chip temperature and voltages of various Zynq power rails.
 1. The XADC reads voltages from external inputs, which are called channels.